Last updated on August 17th, 2023 at 03:50 pm

 Mr. Uche Nnaji is the new Minister of Innovation Science and Technology.

 Understanding The Federal Ministry of Science and Technology

-Nigeria’s Federal Ministry of Science and Technology was designed to facilitate the development of technological and scientific apparatus that will put Nigeria among the technology-driven economy in the world.
+The renamed Federal Ministry of Innovation Science and Technology was formerly known as Ministry of Science and Technology.
+Bolar Tinubu modified the name.
+The ministry is designed to facilitate the development of technological and scientific apparatus that will put Nigeria among the technology-driven economy in the world.

-To achieve this mandate, it has 17 parastatal also known as agencies in several areas of science and technology that conduct research that would lead to manufacturing of machines or inputs which would be useful for the development.
+To achieve this mandate, it has 17 major parastatals also known as agencies in several areas of science and technology that conduct research that would lead to the manufacturing of machines or inputs which would be useful for development.

 FMST code mandate is research that will give birth to innovation

-At the time of publication, Dr. Christopher Ogbonnaya Onu is the Minister of Science and Technology.
-He was sworn into office by President Muhammadu Buhari in November 2015.
+Uche Nnaji will be suceeding Dr. Christopher Ogbonnaya Onu, Minister of Science and Technology during the administration of ex-President Muhammadu Buhari.
+Onu was sworn into office by Buhari in November 2015.

 Origin of the ministry: